xt1/Help/Introduction/SQL Vs Objectified SQL/How to create a new Connection.md

-Date: 2016-05-10
-SortOrder: 12
+<properties date="2016-05-10"
+SortOrder="12"
+/>

 Before you write queries, first you must create a new connection.
 Following example demonstrates how this is done.
 This is the basic of SuperOffice Objectified SQL.
 This is used in the rest of the examples.

 ```
 using SuperOffice.Data;